 He does have an obsessive eye for beauty.
 Molded to his tastes she allows for the moment of elusive perfection, mirroring his darkest desires, to be captured precisely.
 It is the beauty of art, he thinks.
 To allow for feeling, or intuition to be expressed.
 The little limbs of perfection are positioned in just the right way easier now that the struggling has stopped.
 The textured silkiness of her hair fanned on the still damp grass, her carmine mouth his alone.
 He works with a passion radiating from his eyes and an insatiable hunger fueled by the moment.
-This is a beautiful location, thought the photographer seeking inspiration.
+This is a beautiful location.
+It mirrors a town that does not tell its name or its past, thought the photographer seeking inspiration.
 That's when he noticed a beautiful little doll nestled in the grass.
 It sparked his eye, and he started capturing the image.
 A man's rapid, desperate voice is heard.
 The sound radiating from a soulless room, mirroring an ugly reality.
 The voice stems from a bruised and bloodied face.
 His expression desperate and with the look of murder in his eyes, he tells, bored from depersonalization, how it was his job to protect his younger sister.
 An entire wall in this place covered with the grainy photographs of missing persons, all but one or two, are beautiful, young women and girls.
 The police pin the latest one.
 She was a commodity.
 An asset.
 Her trafficker exists in a place where humanity is lost.
 She was desperate, used and abused in unimaginable ways and, she is not alone.
 My sister, says the man, was carrying a little doll. ~ Kalahari

 Fishing provides time to think, and reason not to.
 If you have the virtue of patience, an hour or two of casting alone is plenty of time to review all you've learned about the grand themes of life.
 It's time enough to realize that every generalization stands opposed by a mosaic of exceptions and that the biggest truths are few indeed.
 Meanwhile, you feel the wind shift and the temperature change.
 You might simply decide to be present, and observe a few facts about the drifting clouds.
 Fishing in a place is a meditation on the rhythm of a tide, the arc of a year, and the seasons of life.
 To scratch the surface of those mysteries, for nearness to the beautiful, and to reassure that the world remains.
 To wash off some of the grief for the peace we so squander; to dip into that great and awesome pool of power that propels these epic migrations and to feel, and steal, a little of that energy.
 If you went through life refusing all the bait dangled in front of you, that would be no life at all.
 No changes would be made and you would have nothing to fight against and life would be as dull as ditchwater.

 That which comes naturally is often magnified exponentially, for better or for worse, without us even realizing it.
 In her case, worse seemed to own most days.
 Waking to the taunting sneer of the sun as it celebrated freedom with a shining smile on its face, she rose from the bed on the wrong side as if to challenge the fates.
 Gathering up her effects, not in the least bit concerned of waking her lifeless companion or giving explanation, she stormed from the stale room, not quite big enough for two.
-Setting off to find a new adventure she took to the open road with needs and no plan.
+Setting off to find a new adventure, keys in hand, she took to the open road with needs and no plan.
 Now she sits roadside, her thoughts as dark as her vixen eyes.
 No need to thumb a ride, she finds a spot in the shade and lets her curb appeal woo the right prey.
 The sultry breeze sticking angelic hairs to her damp neck only adding to her appeal.
 Seated on her case of secrets, waiting to catch the eye of the right passerby.
 After all, this case was not meant for leisurely spells.
 It was hard and heavy, not easy to carry.
 Often times she chose men and cars just because they could accommodate it, and avoided the same if they couldn't.
 Dragging it beneath the shade of the little car, she kicked off her shoes.
 Pulling things from within, unpacking her memories, all the things that she hides.
+The delicate pearl-gripped pistol she had never fired but kept anyway because it felt good in her hand.
 Mementos from cities where she could never return, pieces of her past that any smart woman would burn.
-She kept them all, tucked among the silk and lace, her favorite, a dagger that had a special place. ~ Francesca
+She kept them all, tucked among silk and lace, her favorite, a dagger that had a special place. ~ Francesca